Ghini/ghini.desktop/doc/use_cases-jbq.rst

          values, and since we're using a simple printer, we set the colour to ``black`` instead of ``blue``, which is meant for engraving.

-  ..  admonition:: preparing labels for non-database plants
+  ..  admonition:: Preparing labels for non-database plants
       :class: toggle

          To prepare the batch of 72 labels, we use a mako report template,